hipster-philology/pyrrha/contribute.md

 A new test method should be added to the correct class regarding scope of each class.

 - A test method must have a name starting with `test_` and should be snake case (Test Edition of Token -> `test_edition_of_token`).
-- A class must have a doc string explaing what it does
+- A class must have a doc string explaining what it does
 - A class must have at least one self.assertEqual, self.assertCount, etc.
 - If you need to create fixtures (fake data), add it to `tests.fixtures`
 - A test should prefer to test new or updated database values using direct models queries instead of DOM parsing